wandyezj/wandyezj.github.io/docs/_recipes/stew.md

 - 2 pounds stew beef
 - 1 medium onion (diced)
 - 2 cups carrots (peeled and cut into 2 1/2" pieces)
-- (2-3 cups peeled and quartered potatoes (i.e., if you like potatoes add more)
+- 2-3 cups peeled and quartered potatoes (i.e., if you like potatoes add more)
 - 1 large bottle/can v-8 (vegetable) juice approximately 48 ounces.
 - 2 bay leaves

+## Equipment

+- large stew pot
+- can opener
+- chefs knife
+- cutting board

 ## Directions

 1. Flour Beef: Place 2-3 Tablespoons flour, 1 teaspoon salt and ground pepper in large plastic bag.
 Remove excess moisture from beef with paper towel.
 Place beef in bag and shake.
 1. Brown Beef: Heat large fry pan, add 1-2 tablespoons oil and add pieces of beef from bag (shake off any excess flour).
 1. Brown Onions: After beef is browned on one side, flip the beef pieces and then add onions.
 Continue to brown beef and then flip/stir mixture allowing onions to touch bottom of pan.
 Continue browning and flipping until onions are soft.
 1. Mix Ingredients in large Pot: Add beef and onion, add: V-8 juice, potatoes, carrots and bay leaves.